Lines of Thought in Large Language Models: Results

 To investigate this question, we express token positions $\vx(t)$ in the singular vector basis $\mathcal{U}(t)$:

 where the $\vu_i^{(t)}$'s are organized by descending order of their corresponding singular values.
 By default $K = D$, and the true output distribution $\vp^\mathcal{V}$ is obtained.
 Now, we examine what happens when, instead of passing the full basis set, we truncate it, \textit{after each layer}, to keep only the first $K < D$ principal components.
 We compare the resulting output distribution, $\mathbf{p}^\mathcal{V}_K$ to the true distribution $\mathbf{p}^\mathcal{V}$ using KL divergence $\KL ( \mathbf{p}^\mathcal{V}_K \Vert \mathbf{p}^\mathcal{V} ) $.
-In \cref{fig:sv-kl}c, we see that most of the true distribution is recovered when keeping only about $K_0 = 256$, or $25\%$, of the principal components.
+In \cref{fig:sv-kl}c, we see that $\KL$ decreases very slowly with decreasing $K$, up to about $K_0 = 256$.
+At that point, $\KL$ is only about 10\% of its uncorrelated baseline value, implying that most of the true distribution is recovered when keeping only about $K_0 = 256$, or $25\%$, of the principal components.
 In other words, for the purpose of next-token prediction, LoTs are quasi-256-dimensional.

 If these principal directions remained constant at each layer, this would imply that $75\%$ of the latent space could be discarded with no consequence.
 This seems unrealistic.
 In fact, the principal directions rotate slightly over time, as displayed in \cref{fig:sv-kl}a.
 Eventually, between $t=1$ and $t=24$, the full Cartesian basis~$\mathcal{E}$ is necessary to express the first singular directions.
 Thus, we conclude that \textbf{lines of thoughts evolve on a low-dimensional curved manifold} of about 256 dimensions, that is contained within the full latent space (\cref{fig:lot-3D}b).